-The last passenger pigeon on Earth died 97 years ago today.
+The last passenger pigeon on Earth died just more than 100 years ago.
 Housed at the Cincinnati Zoo and named "Martha," she was the final holdout of a species that went from one of the planet's most abundant birds to one of its highest-profile extinctions.
 And it all happened within a few decades, an early stage of what many scientists now agree is Earth's sixth mass extinction event.

 Martha was found dead in the bottom of her cage on Sept.
 1, 1914, at the age of 29.
 She had been born in captivity at the Cincinnati Zoo in 1885, and scientists had tried frantically to breed her once the plight of her species became clear.

 But it was too late, and Sept.
 1 now marks the extinction of passenger pigeons, which had been one of eastern North America's most iconic animals.
 In 2010, the conservation group WildEarth Guardians declared Sept.
 1 "Passenger Pigeon Day" in honor of Martha's death.